-- 1. Read General 4-H rules & open class livestock rule 9, section E for health requirements. - 2.
+1. Read General 4-H rules & open class livestock rule 9, section E for health

+- requirements. - 2.
 Entry time: Wednesday 3-7 pm.
 Entries may be removed at 3:00 p.m.
 Sunday. - 3.
 Pre-entry not required.
 At time of entry, each exhibitor must have 2-part entry card complete with class number, class name, breed, and variety for each entry.
 Assistance will be available at check-in. - 4.
 All rabbits are required to have a permanent tattoo in the rabbit's left ear.
-This service will be available at check-in. - 5.
+This service will be available at check-in with notice to superintendent prior to fair. - 5.
 Each exhibitor will be limited to 2 entries per class, per breed, per variety. - 6.
 All entries in this division will be placed in the purple, blue, red, and white group, with a Best of Breed and Best Opposite Sex selected in each breed, provided there is sufficient quantity and quality.
 At judge's discretion, animals displaying sickness or disease may not receive any award. - 7.
 No crossbred rabbits are eligible to show.
 Rabbits must be purebred, but are not required to be registered. - 8.
 Exhibitor must be present when rabbits are judged.
-All rabbits will be judged per their breed standard as listed in the American Rabbit Breeders Association, Inc. current Standard of Perfection. - Each exhibitor is responsible for feeding and watering his/her own rabbits.
+Exhibitor will be reduced one ribbon placing if not present, unless prior arrangements have been made.
+All rabbits will be judged per their breed standard as listed in the American Rabbit Breeders Association, Inc. current Standard of Perfection. - 9.
+Each exhibitor is responsible for feeding and watering his/her own rabbits.
 Premiums may be withheld if the exhibits are not properly cared for during the time of stay.
 EXHIBITOR MUST BRING/PROVIDE THEIR OWN FEED. - 10.
 Clubs that want to house rabbits together may reserve the number of coops needed by emailing the Extension Office at dk@listserv.ksu.edu by July 15. - 11.
 SIX CLASS RABBIT BREEDS The following breeds can be shown in junior, intermediate, and senior classes: